tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * To understand how k-means works, a fictional anecdote is used.

-  > Imagine that you are in a room full of spheres (data points), and you want to learn more about them, so you start to observe.
+  > Imagine that you are in a room full of spheres (data points), and want to learn more, so you start to observe them.
   >
   > You realize that every sphere represents a flower, and that axes represent features of flowers.
 After observing the flowers, you discover that there are some patterns when you combine the three features.
   >